MerzoukeMansouri/vault-navigator/QUICKSTART.md

 ## Security Best Practices

 1. **Use short-lived tokens**: Configure Vault to issue tokens with limited TTL
-2. **Rotate tokens regularly**: Update your token in the configuration when it expires
+2. **Rotate tokens easily**: Copy your new token - Vault Navigator detects it automatically
 3. **Limit permissions**: Use tokens with minimal required permissions
 4. **Don't commit tokens**: Never commit `.env` files or configurations with tokens
 5. **Use HTTPS**: Always connect to Vault over HTTPS in production
+6. **Clipboard security**: The token detection feature monitors clipboard only when the window is focused

 ## Next Steps